 The primary goal of this manuscript was to introduce a methodology to explore the correlations between contour variation and outcome.
-The general framework followed by our method, that is, image-based data-mining or voxel-based analysis, been used in neuroimaging for over a decade^{25,26} and it has been successfully used to explore radiotherapy dose and outcome in several sites.^{19,27-29} We refer the interested reader to the recent article by Palma et al. where a "Cookbook" dedicated to this method for use in radiation oncology is presented30 and a critical editorial on the importance of correct statistical analysis.31 observer.
-We exemplify our methodology on a cohort of prostate cancer patients, and use time to biochemical recurrence following treatment as our outcome.
-Regions were identified in which contour deviations of the prostate relate to biochemical recurrence, with some expected and unexpected results (produced both expected and unexpected results).
-After including relevant covariates and validating results with an external dataset, results from this methodology could inform contouring protocols based on actual patient outcomes.
+The general framework followed by our method, that is, image-based data-mining or voxel-based analysis, been used in neuroimaging for over a decade and it has been successfully used to explore radiotherapy dose and outcome in several sites.
+19,27-29 We refer the interested reader to the recent article by Palma et al. where a "Cookbook" dedicated to this method for use in radiation oncology is presented and a critical editorial on the importance of correct statistical analysis.